Sbehashti/Note-Taker/README.md

 - Application Opens to Landing page of Note-Taker App, with link to notes page provided
 - Notes page presents two columns, the left containing existing messages, the right containing empty fields for new title and text
 - Once text is entered in the right column, save icon appears in the nav and when the icon is selected, note is saved to left column
-- when clicking on note in left column, it appears in right column
+- When clicking on note in left column, it appears in right column
-- when write is selected in the nav, an empty field is provided in the right column
+- When write is selected in the nav, an empty field is provided in the right column
 - Delete option is also provided

 ## Deployed Page URL